Reddit-Clone-App-Project/Shopp_server/README.md

     wget https://github.com/Reddit-Clone-App-Project/Shopp_server/raw/refs/heads/main/compose.yaml
     ```

-3. Download the example .env file and edit it to include your necessary server credentials:
+3. Download the example .env file and edit it to include your necessary server credentials.\
+    **Note:** Make sure the .env file on the host has AT LEAST read access for all users for the user inside the container to be able to read the file.
+You can do this with `chmod a+r .env` after editing the file.
     ```sh
     wget https://github.com/Reddit-Clone-App-Project/Shopp_server/raw/refs/heads/main/env.example
     mv env.example .env
     nano .env # edit the file then save with Ctrl+S
     ```

-4. Let Docker Compose pull the image and run the server for you:
+5. Let Docker Compose pull the image and run the server for you:
     ```sh
     docker compose up